iagoleal/iagoleal.github.io/content/posts/cuts.md

 But in practice, convexity tends to be the only part you need to worry about.

-As a bonus, if you like automatic differentiation as much as I do, you also just learnt how to differentiate procedures defined as convex optimization problems.
+As a bonus, if you like automatic differentiation as much as I do, you also just learnt how to differentiate procedures performing convex optimization.
 Suppose that $f$ is differentiable at $x_0$.
-Since the derivative is unique and the cut provides us with a tangent, it must follow that the derivative equals the optimal multiplier $\nabla f(x_0) = \lambda_0$.
+Since the derivative is unique and the cut provides us with a tangent, it follows that the derivative equals the optimal multiplier $\nabla f(x_0) = \lambda_0$.
 Thus, by solving a parameterized (convex) optimization problem, you gain both an evaluation and a derivative.
 Now all you have to do is plug it into the chain rule et voilà!